srsRAN gNB with srsUE

 The current srsUE implementation has a few feature limitations when running in 5G SA mode.
 The key feature limitations are as follows:

-• Limited to 15 kHz Sub-Carrier Spacing (SCS), which means only FDD bands can be used.
+Limited to 15 kHz Sub-Carrier Spacing (SCS), which means only FDD bands can be used.

-• Limited to 10 MHz Bandwidth (BW)
+Limited to 5, 10, 15 or 20 MHz Bandwidth (BW)

 Open5GS

-For this example we are using Open5GS as the 5G Core.
+For this example, we are using Open5GS as the 5G Core.

 Open5GS is a C-language Open Source implementation for 5G Core and EPC.
 The following links will provide you with the information needed to download and set-up Open5GS so that it is ready to use with srsRAN: